Image

 U.S. graduates must have two years of post-graduate training in the U.S. at an ACGME-approved program.
 Foreign graduates must have at least three years of post-graduate training in the U.S. at an ACGMS-approved program.
 Canada is acceptable as a U.S. program.
 Instructions and requirements for licensure are also found in the online system once an applicant has created an account.

-The FCVS will collect the verification portion of the medical school, post graduate training, specialty certificates, exam scores, and birth certificate.
+FCVS will collect the verification portion of the medical school, post graduate training, specialty certificates, exam scores, and birth certificate/naturalization certificate.

 The UA is incorporated into the Vermont online application, but the system does not pre-populate the application with the UA information.
 Applicants must enter the information into the system and complete the full application.

 No. Passports are not an acceptable form of verification of identity.
-We only accept certified birth certificates or naturalization certificates from foreign applicants.
+We only accept certified birth certificates or naturalization certificates for foreign applicants.

 We retain all original copies of all documents including birth certificates.
-Applicants have the option to send an original with their application and then have a certified copy sent to the office.
+Applicants have the option to send an original with their application and then have a certified copy sent to the office later.
 Once we receive the certified copy, we will return the original.

 Verification of any license ever held, including active, inactive, training, temporary, or limited is required.